lnxjedi/gopherbot/doc/Configuration.md

 ### Connection Protocol

-Currently there are connector plugins for Slack and the terminal (for plugin development, see the `termcfg/` directory).
+Currently there are connector plugins for Slack, the terminal, and a special test connector for automated integration testing.
+For sample configurations for these connectors, see the `cfg/` directory.

 ```yaml
 Protocol: slack